AnastasiaPleshkova/sensorsReaderREST/README.md

 # SencorsReaderREST App
 is REST API app.
 It recieves data from sencors and save it to database.
+Technical specifications for the project are available at

 ![Project screenshot](in process)